exercism/javascript/concepts/classes/about.md

 ### The Prototype Chain

-`myCar` in the example above is a regular JavaScript object and if we would inspect it (e.g. in the browser console), we would not find a property `startEngine` with a function as value directly inside the `myCar` object.
+`myCar` in the example above is a regular JavaScript object and if we would inspect it (e.g. in the browser console), we would not find a property `startEngine` with a function as a value directly inside the `myCar` object.
 So how does the code above even work then?

 The secret here is called the _prototype chain_.